Hongqiao transportation hub: Metro

+Suburban railway

+is currently served by the Airport Link Line, and in the future, the Jiamin Line and the Demonstration Area Line will also be introduced.
+It is located between Hongqiao Airport and Hongqiao railway station, and was originally planned for maglev train use.
+After the maglev project was postponed, part of the reserved space was used for the construction of the suburban railway.
+The Airport Link Line connects Shanghai's two major airports, Hongqiao and Pudong, providing faster access between them.
+In addition, it also passes through the Shanghai International Resort, where Shanghai Disneyland is located.

 Other means

 Bus services and taxicab services are available inside the terminal building of airport and the railway station.

 Elevated roads are constructed and have been put into service, offering access to various destinations in Shanghai and neighboring cities.

 Remarks

 Various other major Chinese cities are currently investing to build similar transportation hub in their cities, including Hangzhou, Guangzhou and Shenzhen.
 Shanghai government is committed to construct another such hub in eastern Shanghai.
 Based on Shanghai Pudong International Airport, the planned "Pudong transportation hub" consists of the existing airport and a maglev station, with an additional high-speed railway station and multiple metro lines.